 Laurie Robinson Haden is the Senior Vice President and Assistant General Counsel of CBS Corporation.
 In 2015, she was tapped by CBS Corporation for a new role within the Litigation Department reporting to the Head of Litigation.
 In this new position, she oversees and manages outside counsel, directs legal strategy, and participates in alternative dispute resolution.
-In addition, she continues to spearhead important law department initiatives, including CBS’ in-house CLE program, records retention program, and the development and maintenance of the law department Intranet.

 Mrs. Robinson Haden has been extended many leadership opportunities since joining CBS in 2002.
 Before moving to work with the parent company, she served as Director of Training and Development for its subsidiary CBS Broadcasting, Inc. and as Assistant General Counsel in the Labor and Employment Division.
 She was then promoted to Vice President reporting directly to the Executive Vice President and General Counsel of CBS Corporation.
 In that role, she oversaw law department operations and administration, the law department diversity program, and the launch of CBS’s company-wide records retention program.
 From there, she was promoted to Senior Vice President and Assistant General Counsel.